osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

             ]
         },

         // Repeat for additional ways.
-Any two ways MUST NOT have the same id ],
+Any two ways MUST NOT have the same ID ],

     // REQUIRED.
 A list containing the OSM relations in the file.